 General Secretary – Malcolm Farrow OBE

-Malcolm Farrow left the Royal Navy in 1996 as a Commander after 34 years service, immediately joining the Senior Civil Service as a 1* but was made redundant a couple of years later.
+Malcolm Farrow left the Royal Navy in 1996 as a Commander after 34 years service, immediately joining the Senior Civil Service as a 1* but was made redundant a couple of years later when the executive agency he ran was privatised by the government.
 He then rejoined the Navy as a Captain to be the Director of the International Festival of the Sea 2001 and again in 2005 as part of the Trafalgar Bicentenary team, before removing his uniform for the last time in late 2005.

 Then followed 6 years as Assistant General Secretary of the Forces Pension Society, gaining wide tri-Service experience, before taking on the role for ASDIC.
-He is President of the Flag Institute and advisor to the parliamentary all party group on flags and heraldry.
+He has also worked within the charity sector.
+He is President of the Flag Institute and an advisor to the parliamentary all party group on flags and heraldry.

 Communications Manager – Sarah Clewes